roshi-ni/devops-showcase/CICD Pipeline with Jenkins, SonarQube, and Docker/README.md

-# Spring PetClinic — CI/CD Pipeline with Jenkins, SonarQube, and Docker
+# CI/CD Pipeline with Jenkins, SonarQube, and Docker

 This project demonstrates a complete CI/CD pipeline for the Spring PetClinic application using Jenkins.
 The pipeline includes Git integration, Maven build, SonarQube code analysis, Docker image build & push, and container deployment.